September 22nd, 1833, Marquette.

 “I will be short.
 I am not here to negotiate but to offer an ultimatum.
 You will renounce your wicked ways, or your entire city will be purged from evil.
 To show your contrition and acceptance of the light and will of God, you will deliver this… woman, and her staff, to my custody.
 You will relinquish your weapons and direct yourself to the town church where you will await judgement in prayer.
 Do so and I shall be merciful.
 Even those who opposed me will be granted an opportunity to atone for their sins and keep their property and families mostly intact.
 Resist me, and I shall visit upon you the wrath of the Lord himself.
 We will track and punish evil and slay all in our path, for God is just and will sort you out.
 You have an hour, do not tarry.”

 And with all the dignity of the consummate bloodthirsty lordling, he turns around and leaves.
-The men behind stay long enough to growl and spit out our feet, and a few even ask us to resist as their men need to ‘unwind’.
+The men behind stay long enough to growl and spit at our feet, and a few even ask us to resist as their men need to ‘unwind’.
 Lambert was the second person to leave.
 I did not even warrant a word from him, apparently.

 The mayor turns with as much disdain and dignity as his short, portly frame allows and we follow him quietly back to the barricade.
 The sentries open a short passage to let us through and close it immediately after.
 Still without a word, we follow our fearless leader to the command tent where captain Wallace, head of the militia and entirely in my pocket, awaits us.